vmware/photon/content/en/docs/administration-guide/managing-network-configuration/installing-the-packages-for-tcpdump-and-netcat-with-tdnf.md

 ---
-title:  Installing packgages for 'tcpdump' and 'netcat'
+title:  Installing packages for 'tcpdump' and 'netcat'
 weight: 13
 ---